Swaglicious/Swaglicious/README.md

 <!--About me-->
 ### About me 👾
-- :computer: I am currently a student at Arizona State University, majoring in Media Arts and Sciences with an emphasis on Graphic Information Technology.
+- :computer: I recently graduated from Arizona State University with a degree in Media Arts and Sciences, specializing in Graphic Information Technology.
-- :mushroom: I am aiming to become a front-end developer after college!
 - :lotus: In my free time, I enjoy playing video games like Marvel Rivals and Fortnite.
 Otherwise, you can find me organizing events or fulfilling my presidential duties for my social club!

 <!--Github streak-->